ostrowr/ts-json-validator/README.md

 const parser = new TsjsonParser(
   Schema.Object({
     properties: {
-      a: Schema.String({ title: "This is field A!" }),
+      a: Schema.String({ title: "This is field A" }),
       b: Schema.Number(),
       c: Schema.String({ enum: ["B1", "B2"] as const })
     },

-    required: ["a"] // possible fields autocomplete here!
+    required: ["a"] // possible fields autocomplete here })
-  })
 );
 ```